soundcloud/api/README.md

 In order to show your support for issues filed here, please add a thumbs up emoji 👍🏽.

+## Frequently asked questions
+### Can I request for an API key for a new app?
+While we hope to explore opening up access again, we're currently not issuing new keys to 3rd party apps.
+Please subscribe to our [@SoundCloudDev] on Twitter for updates

+### I am an official partner of SoundCloud.
+Can I use this issue tracker for a technical question?
+This repository only deals with the public-facing API.
+Any partnership-specific questions don’t belong here as this is a public forum; please contact your SoundCloud partnership contact.

 ## Stay in touch
-For all SoundCloud developer related announcements, please subscribe to [@SoundCloudDev] or follow our RSS-enabled [Backstage Blog]
+For all SoundCloud developer related announcements, please subscribe to [@SoundCloudDev], our [Backstage blog] or our [API announcements]

 [@SoundCloudDev]: https://twitter.com/soundclouddev
 [Backstage Blog]: https://developers.soundcloud.com/blog/